com-480-data-visualization/com-480-project-pouletpanier/README.md

 ## Milestone 3 (Thursday 28th May, 5pm)

-The link of our website can be found here : https://rlaraki.github.io
+The link of our website can be found here : https://rlaraki.github.io The link of the required video can be found here: https://youtu.be/wMgqrpahrcY

 ### Tools
 - D3.js v5